samparkewolfe/Sound_Control/README.txt

     Self evaluation
     Mmmmm meta..
     Combine this with a mic recorder?
+    Thought shower different interfaces for recording the instrument and recording the mic.
 Internal Sound File Browser
     Save copies of SoundFiles in Library.
     Build internal menu to sounds in app.
     Integrate this into the instruments.
+    How not to make internal sound finder polluted.
+    Take into account more than one kid using the same app.
+    Automatically name files and subdirectories.
+    Divide stuff up with sample content.
 Undo button for last recording sessions.
     Bring in notion of “classes” or number of recording sessions in the training data.
     Tell the user how many “classes” or number of recording sessions are in a file.